I Am:

 The programme has a wide range of outlets, including major space manufacturers (Airbus-DS, Thales Alenia Space, etc.), space agencies (ESA, CNES, NASA), research institutes (CNRS, etc.) and SMEs specialising in space data processing and applications.

-The programme is built around a core curriculum, with two additional pathways: the Universe Sciences pathway and the Earth Science and Environment pathway.
+The programme is built around a core curriculum, with two additional pathways: The Universe Sciences pathway and the Earth Science and Environment pathway.

-Specialised Master® Space Applications & Services
+Advanced Master® Space Applications & Services

 Students will design space applications and services using examples and experimental work.
 They will propose and design tools and solutions in areas such as the environment, agriculture, transport and urban planning.